 But Concacaf said Austin did not have the authority to take this action.

 It has suspended him from football duties effective from 2 June and asked Fifa to extend the ban to ensure it applies worldwide.

 Austin, from Barbados, has been deputising for Warner after the Trinidadian's suspension by Fifa.

 Concacaf, the continental governing body for football in North America, Central America and the Caribbean, said on its website that vice-president Alfredo Hawit, from Honduras, would replace Austin as an interim measure.

-"Lisle Austin has been provisionally banned from all football activities within Concacaf and at the national level by a majority of the Concacaf executive committee members for apparent infringement of the Concacaf statutes,"
+"Lisle Austin has been provisionally banned from all football activities within Concacaf and at the national level by a majority of the Concacaf executive committee members for apparent infringement of the Concacaf statutes," a statement said.

 Austin became embroiled in a public spat with Blazer following the American's claims that Warner and Bin Hammam had paid Caribbean delegates $40,000 (£24,250) each to vote for Bin Hammam in his failed bid for the Fifa presidency.

 Both deny the allegations but they have been temporarily suspended by Fifa pending the outcome of a full inquiry.